 Waste, reuse and pollution

-At home most of us take for granted that we can reduce waste and pollution, reuse things or recycle our waste.
-We have the option of buying ‘sustainably sourced’ or ‘eco-friendly’.
-We have a system of getting rid our rubbish or sewage in a safe way.
+At home most of us take for granted that we can reduce waste and pollution, reuse or recycle things.
+We have the option of buying sustainably sourced or eco-friendly products.
+We have a system of dealing with our rubbish or sewage safely.

 Not everyone is that lucky.
-In places that have no such infrastructure or awareness of the harm to people, animals and the environment, rubbish is often dumped anywhere, oil and chemicals poured into streets and rivers, and raw sewage dumped anywhere.
+In places without proper infrastructure or awareness of the harm to people, animals and the environment, rubbish is often dumped anywhere, oil and chemicals are poured out on the streets and into rivers, and raw sewage is dumped anywhere.

 These are my 3 small changes to help reduce your environmental footprint when travelling: